Philip-Walsh/www.spaghettis/README.md

 ## Overview

 Forbidden Ramen is a modern web application that demonstrates how AI can assist in building professional-grade web applications.
-The project showcases:

-- AI-driven development workflows
-- Modern frontend engineering practices
-- Accessibility-first design
-- Performance optimization
-- Comprehensive testing
-- Theme system implementation

 ## Features

 ### Core Functionality
 - 🍜 Interactive Ramen Builder with real-time price calculation
-- ♿ Fully accessible UI with keyboard navigation and screen reader support
-- 🎨 Responsive design with futuristic glassmorphism aesthetic
+- 🎨 Responsive design with glassmorphism aesthetic
 - ⚡ Optimized performance with Next.js and CSS Modules
 - 🧪 Comprehensive test coverage with Jest and Testing Library
 - 🌙 Dark/Light theme support with system preference detection